An English Story for Kids Learning to Read. Androcles, an escaped slave, meets a lion in the woods. An Aesop’s Fable tale.

 This collection of stories for kids showcase the themes of Gratitude and Kindness which make them perfect stories for the Thanksgiving holidays.
 Our collection of short stories for kids contain positive moral messages.
 Share a Thanksgiving story and spread gratitude and kindness to others.

-Baba Yaga: A classic Russian Fairy Tale.
+Baba Yaga: A classic Russian Fairytale in Early Reader version.
 Natasha is sent deep into the forest to face the witch, Baba Yaga.

 A man falls down an elephant pit and finds company already there.